entando/entando-docs/vuepress/docs/next/docs/reference/databases.md

 to its default behaviour--creating a matching deployment and spinning up a database service from the same namespace.

-If the `spec.dbms` property is not specified on an `EntandoApp`, the operator will default to PostgreSQL.
+If the `spec.dbms` property is not specified for an `EntandoApp`, the operator will default to PostgreSQL.
 If the `spec.dbms` is not specified for a plugin, the operator will assume that it does not require a database, bypassing any database